AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Formative Study

 \section{Formative Study}

-To inform the design of \sysname{}, we conducted formative interviews with professionals specializing in autism support and social communication development, who have experiences working with and/or as parents of autistic children.
-We aimed to gain an in-depth understanding of real-world strategies and challenges that parents may face in explaining social situations and expected behaviors to autistic children.
+To inform the design of \sysname{}, we conducted formative interviews with ten professionals (E1--10; see \autoref{tab:formative_demographics} in Appendix) specializing in autism support and social communication development and who have hands-on experiences working with and/or as parents of autistic children.
+The experts were from various professional settings, spanning from education to psychotherapy.